venkywarriors/Generic-functions-Selenium-java/README.md

 <a href="https://www.toolsqa.com/selenium-webdriver/actions-class-in-selenium/">How to use Action Class</a><br>
 ## Need for Robot class
 Selenium scripts use Robot class for automating the browser and desktop pop-ups, but the exciting thing is this class is not part of org.openqa.selenium package of Web Driver API.
-<br>Then from where does this class come?<br>It doesn’t reside in Web Driver API; it is part of the Java API awt package
+<br>Then from where does this class come?<br>It doesn’t reside in Web Driver API; it is part of the Java API awt package<br>
 <a href="https://www.softwaretestinghelp.com/java-robot-class-in-selenium/amp/">How to use Robot Class</a><br>